Lake Chelan’s Clear, Cool Water in the Summer

 From the deck of the Lady Express ferry, I stare into the cobalt blue water of Lake Chelan, and the nation’s third-deepest lake seems bottomless.
 When we pull into a sheltered bay to pick up backpackers at a dock along the shoreline trail, I can see at least 30 feet down, where young kokanee salmon are living in a natural “aquarium.”

 With baking hot weather, incredible alpine scenery, and fresh water from the remote reaches of the North Cascades, the 55-mile-long lake is the centerpiece of a quintessential Northwest summer getaway.
-Here are our six favorite things to see, do and explore in this awesome setting.
+Here are our some of our favorite things to see, do and explore in this awesome setting.

 (Check for road alerts before you go, and call or go online to confirm the availability of specific attractions and services such as fuel, lodging, restaurants, seasonal events and gatherings.)